-Note: To merge from a private relocatable library, you must assign SYS001 to the device containing the library and specify the filename IJSYSPR in the DLBL statement.
-The logical unit assignments and filenames required for the various merge operations are described in DOS/VSE System Control Statements.
+Note: When using ASSGN statements, then in order to merge from a private relocatable library, you must assign SYS001 to the device containing the library and specify the file name IJSYSPR in the DLBL statement.
+The logical unit assignments and file names required for the various merge operations are described in VSE/Advanced Functions System Control Statements.